JoseFlores04/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase1/Part1/test_report.md

 - The purpose of this test was to find anomalies and vulnerabilities, as many as possible, in the user registration functionality of the booking system and to categorize the findings.

 **Scope:**
 - Tested components: Registration page, users and passwords creation.
+Access to the Postgres Data Base
 - Exclusions:  All the other functions of the booking system.
 - Test approach: Gray-box (some knowledge of the booking system)